How to Choose the Best Marriage Advice

 Have you tried marriage counseling and it just didn’t work?
 There are many different styles of marriage advice, and some approaches work best for different people; at the same time, there is a lot of marriage advice that is flat-out bunk.
-Some “common sense” advice can actually be harmful for your marriage!
+Some “common sense” advice can actually be harmful for your marriage.
+(Read: 8 marriage myths) How can you differentiate between the good stuff and the waste of money?
 Here is Dr. Susan Heitler’s list for how to choose a marriage help source that will truly help you.

 - Marriage is not compromise.
 How do you feel when you’ve been “compromised”?
 Not good.
 Compromise means that both partners have given up something that they want and, as a result, neither is fully satisfied with the solution.
 Contrary to common wisdom, marriage is not a place for compromise and self-sacrifice.
 Both of these behaviors breed resentment and alienate you from your spouse.
 Instead, look for marriage advice that leads you to win-win solutions.